-- i) Interest rate risk - A fall in the discount rate which is linked to the G Sec.
-Rate will increase the present value of the liability requiring higher provision.
+- i) Interest rate risk - A fall in the discount rate which is linked to the government securities rate will increase the present value of the liability requiring higher provision.
 A fall in the discount rate generally increases the mark to market value of the assets depending on the duration of asset. - ii) Salary risk - The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
 As such, an increase in the salary of the members more than assumed level will increase the plan's liability. - iii) Investment risk - The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
 If the return on plan asset is below this rate, it will create a plan deficit.
-Currently, for the plan in India, it has a relatively balanced mix of investments in government securities and other debt instruments. - iv) Concentration risk - Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipe out all the assets.
+Currently, for the plan in India, it has a relatively balanced mix of investments in government securities, and other debt instruments. - iv) Concentration risk - Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipe out all the assets.
 Although probability of this is very less as insurance companies have to follow regulatory guidelines.

-The weighted average duration of the defined benefit obligation is 5 years (March 31, 2017: 5 years).
+The weighted average duration of the defined benefit obligation is 4 years (March 31, 2018: 5 years).
 The expected maturity analysis of gratuity is as follows:

 Particulars Less than a year Between 1 - 2 years Between 2 - 5 years Over 5 years Total

 Defined benefit obligation (gratuity)

+As at March 31, 2019 73 405 72 379 929

 As at March 31, 2018 48 49 379 258 734

-As at March 31, 2017 33 33 357 39 462